Blog / May 21, 2024

 AI capabilities

 At the end of the day, the success of your enterprise search initiative hinges on one thing: delivering relevant, accurate results to your users.
-Look for platforms that have advanced AI capabilities like natural language processing, machine learning, and knowledge graphing to understand the intent behind queries and surface the most pertinent information.
+Look for platforms that have advanced AI capabilities like natural language processing, machine learning, knowledge graphing, and Agentic AI to understand the intent behind queries and surface the most pertinent information.

 Security and compliance